oleglatenode/pinecone-sample-apps/namespace-notes/README.md

 cd client && npm install
 ```

-Make sure you have populated the client `.env` with relevant keys.
+Copy `client/.env.dist` to `client/.env` and populate it with your keys.

 ```bash
 # You must first activate a Billing Account here: https://platform.openai.com/account/billing/overview